-The Shoreline Management Act (SMA) is concerned with the environmental impacts that both development and use or activity may have on the fragile shorelines of the state.
-Development and certain uses or activities within the regulated shoreline may degrade the shoreline and its waters.
-Developments and certain uses or activities may damage or inhibit important species and their habitat.
+The Shoreline Management Act (SMA) is concerned with the environmental impacts that development, use, or activity may have on the fragile shorelines of the state.
+Development and certain uses or activities within the regulated shoreline may degrade the shoreline and its waters, and may damage or inhibit important species and their habitat.